jefste/kappa-squared/README.md

-    --estimate: uses only the coordinates of the pdb file --'exact': generates coordinates of the file for specific angles -calculates distance between tryptophan and heme dipole origins -allows user to select which PDB to determine and which tryptophan to measure.
+    --estimate: uses only the coordinates of the pdb file --'exact': generates coordinates of the file for specific angles -calculates distance between tryptophan and heme dipole origins -generates the coordinates for a fish plot and puts the results in a folder called fishplots for each tryptophan heme pair. (still some bugs here)
+-allows user to select which PDB to determine and which tryptophan to measure.
 	*if the file does not exist locally, program will download the PDB from the PDB db *if the file does exist locally, the program checks a database file (csv file) to see if your data has already been calculated
-	*if no tryptophan is specified, the program will determine at what locations the tryptophans are stored and allow you to select one of them
+	*if no tryptophan is specified, the program measure for all tryptophan positions.
+-if a directory is specified instead of a single PDB file, the program calculates for the kappa squared for all files in the directory.
+    --warning on this command
 -has some error handling

 TO RUN THIS PROGRAM: